 - Cell is the one exception, he and Goku are on friendly terms.
 A little too friendly.

-- The Pollyanna: Maybe even more so than his canon counterpart, even in the most dire circumstances, he remains the eternal optimist, best summarized from his uncharacteristicly wise thoughts after his death in season 3.King Kai: Your sure about this Goku?
+- The Pollyanna: Maybe even more so than his canon counterpart, even in the most dire circumstances, he remains the eternal optimist, best summarized from his uncharacteristically wise thoughts after his death in season 3.King Kai: You're sure about this, Goku?

-King Kai: Most guys would die all over again to get what you had.
+King Kai: Most men would die all over again just to get what you had.
 A loving wife, two sons, unearthly powers...